So You Want to Travel but Don’t Have Enough Money to Go?

 How to Fly for Less

-There are many tips and tricks for saving on airfare, and since this will be one of your BIGGEST travel expenses, you need to pay close attention to how you can cut this down as much as possible.
+If you want to travel but don’t have enough money to go, there are many tips and tricks for saving on airfare, and since this will be one of your BIGGEST travel expenses, you need to pay close attention to how you can cut this down as much as possible.
 Here are some guidelines:

 Do your research and check multiple websites for the cheapest fare.
 Some websites like Skyscanner allow you to sign up for price alerts, so that when the price drops or rises, you can receive a text-message or e-mail alert.
 This takes the work out of constantly monitoring plane fares and saves you a lot of time.

-My top recommendations for websites (or their mobile app versions) to check, in decreasing order of preference, are:
+If you want to travel, my top recommendations for websites (or their mobile app versions) to check, in decreasing order of preference, are:

 - Skyscanner – download the app to manage your flight details on the go